 — ESPN Stats & Info (@ESPNStatsInfo) November 12, 2019

-That 4-year $140 million extension that he signed last Spring is an example of money well spent.
+That 4-year $140 million extension that he signed the previous Spring proved to be money well spent.
 No one can accuse Wilson of being one of these overpaid, stat-stuffing, win-nothing quarterbacks.

 Talented pigskin slingers like Matt Ryan, Mathew Stafford, Kirk Cousins, and the like post numbers, but when the game is on the line, you never know with these guys.

 2020 Season For The Record Books?

 The 2020 season has started off in historic fashion for Wilson who on Sunday, in another comeback win — this time against a Super Bowl ready Dallas Cowboys team — became the first quarterback to throw for 14 TDs in the first three games of the season.

 With the best array of weapons he’s ever had, Wilson is proving that the Seahawks can win on his arm alone, he’s the best in the game pound-for-pound and has been in that convo for some time.

 — ProFootballReference (@pfref) September 28, 2020

 Except for that ill-fated, ill-advised Red Zone pick in his second Super Bowl, Wilson has been perfect in the big moments.
 Even Mariano Rivera gave up a walk-off hit to Arizona in the World Series.
 Every GOAT contender also has that moment of crushing defeat.
 How that athlete rebounds from it reveals his or her true champion pedigree.

 That’s why my verdict on Mike Tyson’s career is still inconclusive.
 He destroyed those who he knew he could.
 But If you beat him, he never came back and beat you.
 He might bite your ear off though.

 Russell Wilson continues to prove on the big stage, that he’s one of the greatest quarterbacks in history, but he’s undoubtedly the most important quarterback of this generation.